 While a piece of positive behavior support is allowing children to earn privileges rather than taking them away, it is so much more than just that.
-It is a way of speaking, acting, and responding to behavior
+It is a scientific way of speaking, acting, and responding to behavior.

 FYI: These tips are effective for all kids, not just those diagnosed with oppositional defiant disorder.

 This is much more effective for encouraging compliance than punishing your child or taking away privileges when they don’t do what you want them to do.

-They know what is expected and they know what they have to do to earn the things they enjoy.
+They know what is expected of them and they know what they have to do to earn the things they enjoy.
 They also feel a sense of pride when they earn what they worked for.

-Research shows that children and adolescents are much more likely do what is expected when they have the power to earn something, than when being threatened that you will take something from them.
+Research shows that children and adolescents are much more likely to do what is expected when they have the power to earn something, than when being threatened that you will take something from them.

 - Summary of the Effects of Reward Contingencies on Interest and Performance.

-2. Use transition warnings to let your child know what is coming next.
-Here is an example, “In ten minutes it is time to turn off your video games and come eat dinner” or “After this show it is time for homework.”
+Here are examples of transition warnings, “In ten minutes it is time to turn off your video games and come eat dinner” or “After this show, it is time for homework.”
 Give some more reminders as the time is winding down (e.g., in two minutes it’s time for dinner).

 Related Article: 3 Ways to Use Timers to Encourage Homework and Chore Completion

 You can show them you understand how they feel with a statement such as “I know you are really enjoying your computer time and you don’t want to turn it off, but you need to get rest for school tomorrow.
 You can have some time on the computer again tomorrow.”

 Children respond much better when you tell them “what to do” rather than “what not to do.”
 Anything you want your child to stop, you can phrase in the positive by giving them a clear direction of what you want them to do.
 Giving an explanation such as “you can fall” or “that can damage the couch” is often helpful as well.

 Related Article: 17 Ways to Get Your Kids to Listen to You and Show You Respect

-Some examples of specific praise include “excellent job picking up your toys,” “you were so focused during homework tonight,” “nice job listening to directions” etc. Specific praise or acknowledgement of healthy behaviors reminds the child what behaviors you are looking for and reinforces them.
+Some examples of specific praise include “excellent job picking up your toys,” “you were so focused during homework tonight,” “nice job listening to directions” etc. Specific praise or acknowledgment of healthy behaviors reminds the child of what behaviors you are looking for and reinforces those behaviors.

-If your five year old is playing in the dirt and you find it disgusting, let him.
-As long as he is safe, not hurting or disrespecting himself or anyone else, and not damaging anything, try to give him as much freedom as possible.
+If your five-year-old is playing in the dirt and you find it disgusting, let them.
+As long as they are safe, not hurting or disrespecting themselves or anyone else, and not damaging anything, try to give them as much freedom as possible.

-7. Give your child choices whenever possible.
+Research indicates that providing children with choices leads to improvement in behavior.
 Examples include, “Do you want to wear the green or red shirt?”
 “Do you want to do your math or reading homework first?”
 “Do you want to set the table or take out the garbage?”

 If you tell your child that he needs to pick up his toys before he can play outside, make sure you follow through on your rule and honor your end of the bargain.

-9. If possible, utilize a schedule with your child that builds in chores, homework (if applicable), self-help tasks (shower, brush teeth, etc,), and fun activities.
+You can build in chores, homework (if applicable), self-help tasks (shower, brush teeth, etc,), and fun activities.
 Have your child participate in creating the schedule.
 Embed the fun activities into the schedule so that your child alternates between preferred and non-preferred activities.
 One part of the schedule needs to be complete before moving on to the next part.

 Related Article: How to Use Schedules to Promote Positive Behavior in Children

 Once the tantrum is over you can praise your child for calming down, provide empathy again if needed, and listen if your child wants to talk about his/her feelings.
 Then direct your child back to the task he/she is expected to do.

 If your child is acting unsafe, protect him/her and others from harm but do not try to negotiate with your child or give in to the tantrum in order to make it stop.
 This will only lead to more tantrums in the future.
 If you are ever concerned for the safety of your child or anyone else, contact the crisis center or emergency number in your area.